yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

 ### Experiments

-**Note:** Shell scripts `./experiment{1/2/3/5}.sh` contains the variable `longer_evaluation` that needs to be set to `true` if you are looking to fully reproduce our results (we recommend leaving it set to `false` for a way quicker evaluation).
+**Note:** Shell scripts `./experiment{1/2/3/5}.sh` contains the variable `complete_evaluation` that needs to be set to `true` if you are looking to fully reproduce our results (we recommend leaving it set to `false` for a quick evaluation of our artifact).

 #### Experiment 1: Domains classification by the Topics API
-- Time to execute: about 30 min for the quick evaluation | 1h+ for longer one
+- Time to execute: about 30 min (quick evaluation) | 1h+ (complete evaluation)
-- Disk space: about 150MB for quick evaluation | about 1.2GB for  longer one
+- Disk space: about 150MB (quick evaluation) | about 1.2GB (complete evaluation)
 - Result or claim: [Main Result 1: The distribution of observed topics on the web is skewed](#main-result-1-the-distribution-of-observed-topics-on-the-web-is-skewed)